lincbrain/linc-archive/doc/design/linc-annotation.md

 12. Make annotations available for dissemination
 13. Visualize streamlines
 14. Filter streamlines that pass through a region of interest
+15. View multiple imaging layers in the same view

 ## Open questions